HannahIgboke/Pizza-runner-Business-analysis/README.md

 ### Conclusion/Limitations

 This project was truly enjoyable for me especially because as it significantly expanded my SQL skills and vocabulary and think critically about problem-solving and the most efficient approaches to solutions.
 CTE’s are now my next favorite thing after porridge beans 😄.
 However, while working on this project, I faced a significant challenge related to the data provided.
 The issue primarily revolved around the limited size of the sample data, which did not accurately reflect the entire dataset and, as a result, introduced the potential for bias.
+Thank you for following through.